bhammack/bhammack.github.io/content/posts/homeserver-1.md

 For my domain name management, I use CloudFlare.
 Keep reading to find out why!

 ## What do I do with my domain name?
 Your next step is to create or configure an `A-record` that resolves to your server's IP address.
+If you purchased your domain name from a registrar, most have a tool to guide you through the process of creating records.